Bulgaria is set to give its largest coal plant permission to flout new, tighter EU industrial pollution laws designed to protect people’s health.

 A public consultation on whether to allow coal power plant Maritsa East II to bypass the new laws has now opened.
 However, the crucial information that would allow citizens to properly understand the dangers of the decision is being withheld by the government.

-The judgment in the case brought by Bulgarian organisation Za Zemiata Access to Justice, with support from environmental lawyers ClientEarth, requires the government to release any cost-benefit analysis that justifies a coal plant being made exempt from new pollution rules.
+The judgment in the case brought by Bulgarian campaigning coalition Za Zemiata Access to Justice, with support from environmental lawyers ClientEarth, requires the government to release any cost-benefit analysis that justifies a coal plant being made exempt from new pollution rules.

 This includes a detailed assessment of harm the plant will cause to human health and the environment if anti-pollution measures are not taken.